 The nurse anesthesia program is a collaborative effort between Grant Medical Center and Otterbein University.

-The missions of Otterbein University and Grant Medical Center provide a framework that enables the development of knowledgeable, caring and compassionate nurse anesthetists who are committed to excellence in health care, preserving the dignity and rights of patients, and advancing the profession.
+The mission of Otterbein University and Grant Medical Center provide a framework that develops and prepares knowledgeable, caring and compassionate nurse anesthetists who are commited to excellence in health care, preserving the dignity and rights of patients, and advancing the speciality practice of anesthesia nursing.

 The Otterbein University/Grant Medical Center Nurse Anesthesia Program is Accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, (222 South Prospect, Park Ridge, IL 60068, 1-847-692-7050).